 To satisfy these elements, consider the following example.

-In mediation, one party—representing 70 year-old, injured vocalist—may counter-offer catering services worth $5,000 to justify proposed $5,000 increase on 10-year salary if hired.
+In mediation, one party—representing 70-year-old, injured vocalist—may counter-offer catering services worth $5,000 to justify the proposed $5,000 increase on a 10-year salary if hired.

 If accepted, the proposal also suggests mutual meaning.

 For example, each party probably infers what the other intends with its offer because they presumably recognize each parties’ adverse “interests.”

 The added value of catering to compensate for physical limitations in matching opera house objectives shows a “win-win.”

 This supposed win-win feature assumes the parties likely understood their offers—a mutual meaning— if accepted.

 If accepted, the example illustrates mutual respect because each party compromises with a reciprocal exchange—relinquishing something to receive something else of perceived equal value.